Table of contents

-No matter the business type or size, it takes time and a few ingredients to create a positive company culture such as hiring the best people, fostering healthy and regular communication and conveying your culture company-wide.
-Based on what kind of company culture you want to inhabit, you need to be proactive in translating that to your remote team.
+No matter the business type or size, it takes time and a few ingredients to create a positive company culture such as hiring the best people, encouraging healthy and regular communication, and conveying your culture company-wide.
+Based on what kind of company culture you want to inhabit, you need to be proactive in transferring that to your remote team.

 Have a plan that you religiously follow in place, otherwise, your remote workers won’t actually feel a connection to the company culture.
 For example, you boast about open communication but as a manager, you’re never available to talk shop and then some.
 What you need to do is to hold a virtual open-door policy to encourage your remote team to communicate with you at any time.
-When this mindset and action plan is woven into your company culture then managing remote employees is an easier task to take on.
+When this mindset and action plan is input into your company culture, managing remote employees is an easier task.

 Remote employees often feel invisible.
-For managers, it just appears easier to recognize employees that are in-house as you’re around them five days a week, however, that’s not the case at all.
-During meetings, via company-wide updates and announcements, or any time the opportunity presents itself, give your remote team a shout out.
-Brag about their accomplishments, mention they were involved in a successful sale, share birthday or anniversary wishes, and so on.
+For managers, it’s easier to recognize employees that are in-house as you’re around them five days a week.
+However, that’s not the case at all with remote staff.
+During meetings, via company-wide updates and announcements, or any time the opportunity presents itself, give your remote team a shout-out.
+Brag about their accomplishments, mention they were involved in a successful sale, share birthdays or anniversary wishes, and so on.

-Not only will you improve productivity and boost engagement but you show your remote workers that you care and you recognize all their hard work.
+Not only will you improve productivity and boost engagement.
+You show your remote workers that you care, and you recognize all their hard work.
 As the saying goes, “a little goes a long way.”